William Colgrove Headshot

 3 Credits

-Students will acquire and practice the skills necessary to initiate and complete the research phase for a comprehensive project on a topic of each student’s choosing.
-Students will identify a topic to research with the objective of bringing innovation or new knowledge to this area through this experience.
-Students will identify faculty and individuals to serve as expert consultants who will help guide the process and to evaluate the project in milestones throughout the semester.
-Students will write an abstract and submit this to the consultants for approval.
-Each milestone will be evaluated and graded.
+Students will identify a topic to research with the objective of bringing innovation or new knowledge to this area.
+Students will acquire and practice the skills necessary to initiate and complete the research phase.
+Students will identify faculty and industry experts to serve as advisors providing feedback throughout the semester.
+At the conclusion of this course, students will write an abstract and submit this to the advisors for approval.
 Emphasis will be on experimentation, exploration, and development of a wide range of ideas.
+Cross-discipline capstones may be proposed and will be considered on a case-by-case basis.

 GRDE-412